M31-Capital/Investment_Theses/english/Huddle01.md

 * How will users pay for mins?
 Will there be a subscription-based model that offers users specific number of mins?
 Or will payment be routed through the protocol token?
 * Open-source risk: can applications leverage the HRTP and HRTCP protocol directly (as in, without an SDK) and build out their own versions without routing through the Huddle protocol?
 * How does HRTP and HRTCP work specifically?
+* Instead of using Simulcast, could Huddle leverage Livepeer instead?
+Or is that the plan?